 - Consultation provided clinical program development for treatment centers and private practice.

 We do not accept insurance as a form of payment.
 Upon request, we can provide a superbill or billing statement that you can send to your insurance company for possible reimbursement.
 Please note that reimbursement from your insurer is not guaranteed.
 We suggest that you contact your insurer before beginning the process.
+A Good Faith Estimate under the No Surprise Act (H.R.
+133) will be provided upon request or at the time of registration for services.

 Sessions are 50 minutes in length and take place weekly.
 This can vary depending on the needs of the client.
 Often a minimum of 10-12 sessions is needed in order to successfully reach treatment goals.
 Length of treatment will vary depending upon presenting struggles and goals in treatment.